sheeshee/siam-100-digit-challenge/README.md

 # SIAM 100 Digit Challenge

-Solutions to the SIAM 100 digit challenge.
+Implementations to the solutions of the SIAM 100 digit challenge.

 * Problem 1: [A Twisted Tail](problem-1/)
   * Python